Academic Probation & Recovery

 A student whose cumulative grade point average (GPA) is below 2.0 falls under Academic Progress Review and is subject to academic dismissal from the college.
-Following the outcome of that review process, in some cases, you may have been allowed to continue at SUNY Plattsburgh on academic probation for one of two reasons:
+Following the outcome of that review process, you may have been allowed to continue at SUNY Plattsburgh for a probationary semester of academic recovery for one of two reasons:

 - Your cumulative GPA has fallen below a 2.0 (within reason), but you were granted leniency and the chance to improve in one semester’s time because it was your first (i.e., transitional) semester at SUNY Plattsburgh; or

-- You were subject to academic dismissal, but your formal appeal of the dismissal was granted (with proof of extenuating circumstances) and therefore were allowed to return conditionally on academic probation.
+- You were subject to academic dismissal, but your formal appeal of the dismissal was granted (with proof of extenuating circumstances) and therefore were allowed to return conditionally on academic recovery.

-In either case, students returning with academic probation status must raise their cumulative GPA to a 2.0 or higher by the end of their probationary semester or, in all likelihood, face dismissal at the end of the term.
-We want you to persist in your studies here, so it is important to carefully reflect on past practices, engage with the resources here to help you, and make immediate academic lifestyle adjustments.
+In either case, students returning on academic recovery must raise their cumulative GPA to a 2.0 or higher by the end of their probationary semester or face dismissal at the end of the term.

-Our professional advisors are here to assist you with:
+Our professional advisors are here to help you with: